 - Jumbled thoughts and problems with concentrating

-- Experiences a feeling that you are being controlled from out
+- Experiences a feeling that you are being controlled from outside of yourself

 - A sensation that time is not going at its normal speed, that it is speeding up or slowing down